Richard Bryan (footballer): United States

 In April 2017, Bryan and Lander Bearcats teammates Jordan Skelton and Sinclaire Sandy joined Premier Developmental League club Mississippi Brilla.
 He made 34 appearances and scored five goals across the 2017 and 2018 seasons.
 Following spells with Des Moines Menace and Detroit City respectively in 2019, Bryan turned professional and transferred to USL Championship club Saint Louis in December 2019.
 He made 13 appearances during the 2020 season, but remained an unused substitute during the club's unsuccessful playoff campaign.
 Following appearances back in England for non-League club Ware during the 2021–22 pre-season, Bryan returned to Detroit City for the 2021 National Independent Soccer Association fall season, in which he made eight appearances.

 Non-League football

 In June 2022, Bryan returned to England to rejoin Southern League First Division Central club Ware on a permanent contract.
-He made his first senior appearance in English football on the opening day of the season, with a start in a 2–1 win over Thame United.
+Bryan made 33 appearances and scored two goals during a 2022–23 season which concluded with defeat in the Southern League First Division Central playoff Final.

+Coaching career

+As of October 2025, Bryan was assistant coach of Saint Leo Lions.